-It’s easy to get distracted by the vast potential for XR to take us to brand new worlds, taking away any remnant of the environment around us and completely immersing ourselves in otherwise impossible surroundings.
+It’s easy to get distracted by the vast potential of extended reality (XR) to take us to the brand new worlds, taking away any remnant of the environment around us and completely immersing ourselves in otherwise impossible surroundings.
 Perhaps, this is why the focus of so many experiences is exactly that: doing the impossible.

 You might think that immersing people completely would allow for unlimited creativity, and that would be a logical conclusion to make.
 However, in my experience, the opposite is somewhat true.

 While XR is a powerful medium that grows in potential with every iteration, there are some things that technology cannot recreate yet.
 We are seeing an increase in the number of complex experiences that do not cut off our senses entirely, but manipulate them, adding pieces of mundane reality to enhance the experience.